jkillisch/teachIRT/README.md

 # teachIRT

-teachIRT is a simple R-package that can used to teach and explore item response theory (IRT).
+teachIRT is a simple R-package that can be used to teach and explore item response theory (IRT).
 It is not intended for research or applied psychometrics.

 ## Installation